-- Get your mentee troop leader's info from your MDM - Phone or email the new leader to introduce yourself and welcome them - Invite your mentee to the upcoming service unit meeting and/or inform them of alternate methods of communication (email, Facebook page, virtual meetings, etc.) - Promote the benefits of participating in the fall product sale, such as: give girls and leaders experience before the larger cookie sale, give the troop bank account a boost, etc. - Check in with your mentee monthly to see if they have questions or concerns about the fall product sale, troop meetings, parent meetings, trainings, registrations, events registration, VTK, etc. Refer them to the appropriate resources or staff member as needed
+- Get your mentee troop leader's info from your MDM - Phone or email the new leader to introduce yourself and welcome them - Invite your mentee to the upcoming service unit meeting and/or inform them of alternate methods of communication (email, Facebook page, virtual meetings, etc.) - Help guide new leaders through the required trainings within gsLearn - Promote the benefits of participating in the fall product sale, such as: give girls and leaders experience before the larger cookie sale, give the troop bank account a boost, etc. - Check in with your mentee monthly to see if they have questions or concerns about the fall product sale, troop meetings, parent meetings, trainings, registrations, events registration, VTK, etc. Refer them to the appropriate resources or staff member as needed